GoldDevCode/weather-forecast-service/README.md

 mvn clean install
 ```

-To run the service, you can use the following script:
+To run the service inside docker, you can use the following command:

 ```
-chmod +x entrypoint.sh
-./entrypoint.sh
+ docker compose up -d --build

 ```
- It will start the service on port 8080, along with the Redis server on port 6379 and running the tests.
+ It will start the service on port 8080, along with the Redis server on port 6379.